Is my baby getting enough milk? (Part 1)

 It is commonly believed that there is not enough milk for the baby in the first few days.
 This is bizarre thinking, imagining that babies can get dehydrated and even die because there is not enough milk.
 But the problem is not that there is not enough milk; in fact, there almost always is enough.
 Breastmilk has been produced in the breasts since about 16 weeks gestation.
 The usual problem is that the baby does not receive the milk that is available to him.

-And why does a baby not get the milk that is available to him?
+And why does a baby not receive the milk that is available to him?
 Basically, because the baby is not latched on well.
-How a baby latches on determines how well he gets milk from the breast.
-The problem is that the importance of how a baby latches on is ignored in general.
+How a baby latches on determines how well he gets milk from the breast and this is particularly important when there are not large volumes of milk as in the first 3 or 4 days.
+The problem is that the importance of how a baby latches on is ignored in general unless the mother has sore nipples, and even when mothers have sore nipples the mother is often told the latch is just fine.
+(Secret: if the mother has nipple pain while breastfeeding, the latch is not good no matter who says otherwise).
 And even if the health professional knows that the latch is important, few really know how to help the baby latch on well.
-It is not a routine part of postpartum care to observe the baby at the breast and to help the mother with the latching on should it be necessary.
+Unfortunately, it is not a routine part of postpartum care to observe the baby at the breast and to help the mother with the latching on should it be necessary.

 And most are not aware how difficult it can be for a baby to latch on well when the mother’s nipples and areolas are swollen from the intravenous fluids given to the mother during labour and birth.
-Mothers are often told that they have “flat nipples” and thus won’t be able to breastfeed.
+Mothers are often told that they have “flat nipples” and thus won’t be able to breastfeed and unfortunately, far too often, the “treatment” of “flat nipples” is a nipple shield.
 When we see such mothers in the breastfeeding clinic, they do not have “flat nipples”, they have normal nipples, as do the vast majority of mothers.
-The nipples had looked flat because of swelling.
+The nipples had looked flat because of swelling due to the intravenous fluids.
 Telling the mother her nipples are “flat” is wrong and undermines her confidence to breastfeeding and too often leads to the use of nipple shields.

-Furthermore, because the mother and baby have been overloaded with fluid, because the baby does not latch on well, because of these factors and others, babies are supplemented, very often without any attempt to help the baby get milk from the breast by improving the latching on, the mother is thus convinced, by the “information” from the nurse, physician and lactation consultant, that she does not have enough milk.
+Furthermore, because the mother and baby have been overloaded with fluid, because the baby does not latch on well, because of these factors and others, babies are supplemented, very often without any attempt to help the baby get milk from the breast by improving the latching on, without showing the mother breast compression to help the baby get more milk.
+As a result, the mother is convinced, by the “information” from the nurse, physician and lactation consultant, that she does not have enough milk.
 Too often this becomes a self-fulfilling prophecy.

-The mother then continues the supplements, usually by bottle, which interferes with the baby’s latch, which results in the baby getting less milk and as a result, more bottles and more formula.
-And often, that is the end of breastfeeding, sooner or later, usually sooner than later.
+The mother then continues the supplements, usually by bottle, which continues to undermine the baby’s latch, which results in the baby getting less milk and as a result, more bottles and more formula.
+And often, that is the end of breastfeeding, sooner or later, not rarely sooner rather than later.

 After the first few days

 Are there truly women who cannot produce enough milk?
 Of course, this has always been and likely always will be.
-Probably, in tribal societies, when a baby is obviously not thriving, the baby would be shared around and fed by other nursing mothers.
+Probably, in tribal societies, when a baby is obviously not thriving, the baby would be shared around and fed by other nursing mothers as well as the mother herself.
 Just as with any other part of the human body, things can go wrong through no fault of the person affected.

 Why might a baby not get all the breastmilk that is available?

-1. Mothers are still being told that the baby should be feeding a limited amount of time on the breast (say, 10 or 15 minutes on each breast) which might result in the baby not getting enough milk from the breast.
-There are some health professionals who believe that 10 minutes on the breast is enough because the baby gets 90% of the milk in that time.
+1. Restricting time on the breast.
+Mothers are still being told that the baby should be feeding a limited amount of time on the breast (say, 10 or 15 minutes on each breast) which might result in the baby not getting enough milk from the breast.
+There are some health professionals who still seem to believe that 10 minutes on the breast is enough because the baby gets 90% of the milk in that time.
+I really have no idea where this notion arose (that the baby gets 90% of the milk in the first 10 minutes of suckling).

-Most mothers whose babies are not getting enough milk from the breast, are not getting enough because of a cascade of events that include birth interventions, separation of mother and baby after birth, early and unnecessary use of artificial nipples, postpartum practices and bad breastfeeding advice and thus most causes of “insufficient milk supply” are preventable.
+Most mothers whose babies are not getting enough milk from the breast, are not getting enough because of a cascade of events that include birth interventions, including use of medications in the epidurals, separation of mother and baby after birth, early and unnecessary use of artificial nipples, postpartum practices and bad breastfeeding advice.
+Thus, most causes of “insufficient milk supply” are preventable and potentially reversible if good help is begun early.

 Other causes of “insufficient milk supply”

-1. Women who have had breast reduction surgery, which is most often done with an incision around the areola, usually do not produce enough milk.
+1. Women who have had breast reduction surgery, breast reduction surgery, which is most often done with an incision around the areola, usually do not produce enough milk.
 However, there are definitely exceptions.
 We have seen mothers in our clinic who have had breast reduction and who do produce all the milk the baby needs.
 We even have had one mother with breast reduction who breastfed twins exclusively to 6 months of age.
-It should be mentioned that any surgery on the breast with an incision made around the areola, will decrease the mother’s capacity to make milk.
+It should be mentioned that any breast surgery done with an incision made around the areola, will decrease the mother’s capacity to make milk.
 The more complete the incision (breast reduction usually involves an incision completely around the areola), the greater the negative effect on milk production.

 4. And there are some mothers who do not produce enough milk for reasons that are uncommon or unknown.
 Some of these uncommon causes include women who have had surgical removal of or damage to their pituitary gland or bilateral mastectomies.